WordPress/gutenberg/docs/how-to-guides/data-basics/4-building-a-create-page-form.md

 }
 ```

-This code quality change should not change anything about how the application works.
+This code quality change should not alter anything about how the application works.
 Let’s try to edit a page just to be sure:

 ![](/docs/how-to-guides/data-basics/media/create-form/edit-page-form.png)